 - In a health or safety emergency

-At the post-secondary level, parents are unable to inspect the education records of their children without written authorization from their son or daughter.
-The university may disclose education records to parents of students who are claimed as dependents for federal income tax purposes.
+At the post-secondary level, parents/legal guardians are unable to inspect education records without written authorization from their student.
+The university may disclose education records to parents/legal guardians of students who are claimed as dependents for federal income tax purposes.
 For more information, visit the Blue Jay Families website.

-The university may notify parents and/or legal guardians when there is a health or safety emergency involving their student if they claim the student as their dependent or if they are listed as the student’s emergency contact.
+The University may notify parents/legal guardians when there is a health or safety emergency involving their student if they claim the student as their dependent, or if they are listed as the student’s emergency contact.
 For more information, visit the Blue Jay Families website.

-At the university’s discretion, the parents and/or legal guardians of students under the age of twenty one (21) at the time of disclosure may be notified if their child is found responsible for violations of the university.
+At the discretion of the University, the parents/legal guardians of students under the age of twenty one (21) at the time of disclosure may be notified if their student is found responsible for violations of the University.
 These violations include alcohol and drug policies, as well as cases that result in suspension and expulsion.

 No. The public posting of grades by the student’s name or social security number without the student’s written permission is a violation of FERPA.
 Additional violations include:

 - Linking the name of a student with that student’s social security number in any public manner, such as requiring an SSN on submitted materials

 - Leaving graded tests in a stack for students to pick up by sorting through the papers of all students